-In September 2016, we entered into a consulting contract with Sandpebble Builders Preconstruction, Inc. ("Sandpebble") for project management services for our initial construction of Egg Central Station, including in relation to design, procurement, scheduling, site control and certifications.
-We have since entered into subsequent consulting agreements with Sandpebble for similar project management services in connection with our expansion of Egg Central Station and potential future egg packing facilities.
+We have entered into consulting contracts with Sandpebble Builders Preconstruction, Inc. and Sandpebble South, Inc. ("Sandpebble") for project management services for our initial construction of Egg Central Station, including in relation to design, procurement, scheduling, site control and certifications, as well as similar project management services in connection with our expansion of Egg Central Station and our next planned egg packing facility.
+Our contract with Sandpebble for services related to our next egg packing facility was awarded after a competitive bidding process.
 Victor Canseco, the owner and principal of Sandpebble, is the father of Russell Diez-Canseco, our President, Chief Executive Officer and a member of our Board.
-Pursuant to our consulting agreements with Sandpebble, we paid Sandpebble approximately \$962,000 in the fiscal year ended December 25, 2022.
+Pursuant to our consulting agreements with Sandpebble, we paid Sandpebble approximately \$1,037,000 in the fiscal year ended December 31, 2023.